 From purely an SEO standpoint, the Salesforce Commerce Cloud/Demandware has a reputation for being a platform that is easier to optimise than many others and easier to keep free of potentially harmful SEO technical errors.

 It can also boast great uptime – crucial to the success of any retailer who offers an online eCommerce option – and can be maintained without the need for very pricey additional development work.

-In 2020 for many retailers their online operations – even when they also have bricks and mortar stores – are more important than ever.
-COVID-19 related lockdowns and restrictions have seen the numbers of people shopping in physical stores plummet and even an easing of restrictions in some places has not resulted in people flooding back into the shops and stores.
+In 2020 for many retailers, their online operations – even when they also have bricks and mortar stores – are more important than ever.
+COVID-19 related lockdowns and restrictions have seen the numbers of people shopping in physical stores plummet.
+Even an easing of restrictions in some places has not resulted in people flooding back into the shops and stores.

-In addition, there are some SEO challenges unique to the platform that should be addressed in order for your site to perform as well in the SERPs for your target keywords and keyphrases as possible.
+Besides, there are some SEO challenges unique to the platform that should be addressed for your site to perform as well in the SERPs for your target keywords and key phrases as possible.

 To get started, here is a look at some of those issues and what you can – and should – do about them:

 Commerce Cloud/Demandware category landing pages allow users to refine the selection of the product displayed according to different search refinements, e.g. size, colour, which is great from a UX point of view, but not so great from an SEO standpoint.

 This is because when users select one or more refinements, they add additional strings to URLs, potentially adding almost endless new Google URLs to site indexes and creating duplicate content that damages valuable SERPs rankings and, to be frank, wastes money.